Enver Pasha

-İsmâil Enver (اسماعیل انور پاشا; İsmail Enver Paşa; 22 November 1881 – 4 August 1922), better known as Enver Pasha, was an Ottoman Turkish military officer, revolutionary, and convicted war criminal who was a part of the dictatorial triumvirate known as the "Three Pashas" (along with Talaat Pasha and Cemal Pasha) in the Ottoman Empire.
+İsmâil Enver Pasha (اسماعیل انور پاشا; İsmail Enver Paşa; 23 November 1881 – 4 August 1922) was a Turkish military officer, revolutionary, and convicted war criminal who served as the Ottoman Empire's Minister of War from 1914 to 1918.
+Along with Talaat and Djemal, he was one of the Three Pashas that ruled the Ottoman Empire during World War I and one of the principal perpetrators of the Armenian, Greek, and Assyrian genocides.

 While stationed in Ottoman Macedonia, Enver joined the Committee of Union and Progress (CUP), an organization affiliated with the Young Turks movement that was agitating against Sultan Abdul Hamid II's despotic rule.
 He was a key leader of the 1908 Young Turk Revolution, which reestablished the Constitution and parliamentary democracy in the Ottoman Empire.
 Along with Ahmed Niyazi, Enver was hailed as "hero of the revolution".
-However, a series of crises in the Empire, including the 31 March Incident, the Balkan Wars, and the power struggle with the Freedom and Accord Party, left Enver and the Unionists disillusioned with liberal Ottomanism.
+However, a series of crises in the empire, including the 31 March Incident, the Balkan Wars, and the power struggle with the Freedom and Accord Party, left Enver and the Unionists disillusioned with liberal Ottomanism.
 After the 1913 Ottoman coup d'état brought the CUP directly to power, Enver became War Minister, while Talaat assumed control over the civilian government.

-As war minister and de facto Commander-in-Chief (despite his role as the de jure Deputy Commander-in-Chief, as the Sultan formally held the title), Enver was one of the most powerful figures in the Ottoman government.
-He initiated the formation of an alliance with Germany, and was instrumental in the Ottoman Empire's entry into World War I. He then led a disastrous attack on Russian forces in the Battle of Sarikamish, after which he blamed Armenians for his defeat.
-Along with Talaat, he was one of the principal perpetrators of the late Ottoman genocides and thus is held responsible for the death of between 800,000 and 1,500,000 Armenians, 750,000 Assyrians and 500,000 Greeks.
+As war minister and de facto Commander-in-Chief, Enver was one of the most powerful figures in the Ottoman government.
+He initiated the formation of an alliance with Germany, and was instrumental in the Ottoman entry into World War I. Enver led a disastrous attack on Russian forces in the Battle of Sarikamish, after which he blamed Armenians for his defeat.
 Following defeat in World War I, Enver, along with other leading Unionists, escaped the Ottoman Empire.
-The Ottoman Military Tribunal convicted him and other Unionists and sentenced them to death in absentia for bringing the Empire into World War I and organizing massacres against Greeks and Armenians.
-Enver ended up in Central Asia, where he was killed leading the Basmachi Revolt against the Bolsheviks.
-In 1996, his remains were reburied in Turkey.
-Enver was subsequently rehabilitated by Turkish president Süleyman Demirel, who praised his contributions to Turkish nationalism.
+The Ottoman Military Tribunal convicted him and other Unionists and sentenced them to death in absentia for bringing the empire into World War I and organizing massacres against Greeks and Armenians.
+Enver sought to return during the Turkish War of Independence, but Mustafa Kemal refused to allow him to join the Turkish National Movement.
+He attempted to realise his pan-Turkic ideals by leading the Basmachi Revolt against the Bolsheviks in Bukhara, where he was killed in 1922.

 As Enver rose through the ranks of the military, he was known by increasingly esteemed titles, including Enver Efendi, Enver Bey (انور بك), and finally Enver Pasha.
 "Pasha" was the honorary title granted to Ottoman military officers upon promotion to the rank of Mirliva (major general).
+In the Republic of Turkey, he became a controversial figure due to his rivalry with Kemal, but his image was rehabilitated in the 1990s by Turkish President Süleyman Demirel, who praised his contributions to Turkish nationalism.
+In 1996, his remains were repatriated and reburied in Turkey.